fl101/awardfares-blog/_posts/2024-08-23-lifemiles-mistakes.md

 While Avianca's LifeMiles is a treasure chest for travelers, effectively getting the most out of them requires know-how and the right tools.
 Many adventurers make typical mistakes when searching on Avianca's site, but there's a secret sauce to streamline the process: AwardFares.

-In this post, we dive into seven common errors LifeMiles enthusiasts encounter and discover how AwardFares emerges as the game-changer you've been looking for.
+In this post, we dive into five common errors LifeMiles enthusiasts encounter and discover how AwardFares emerges as the game-changer you've been looking for.

 ### In this post